 Daikon is a root vegetable commonly used in Japanese cooking.
 It is also known as white radish, winter radish, and Japanese radish.
 The word "daikon" translates to "big root" in Japanese, reflecting the long, thick, and heavy size of this vegetable, which can weigh between 1 to 2 kg (2 to 4 lbs).

-In Japan, there are various types of daikon available, but the Aokubi daikon, distinguished by its green color on the top, is the most commonly found variety.
+In Japan, various types of daikon are available, but the Aokubi daikon, distinguished by its green color on the top, is the most common variety.

 It has many versatile uses that can be eaten raw (including the outer skin), stir-fried, or added to a soup.
 You can also eat the leaves (actually, leaves contain more nutrients than white roots!).